rmm1001/alx-low_level_programming/README.md

-This isa respositor for introduction to C programming.
+This is a respositor for introduction to C programming.